wwarthen/RomWBW/ReadMe.txt

 applications on the disk media must be up to date with the firmware on the system being used.

-All of the disk images that indicate they are bootable will boot from disk as is.
+All of the disk images that indicate they are bootable (boot disk) will boot from disk as is.
 You do not need to run SYSCOPY on them to make them bootable.
 However, if you upgrade your ROM, you should use SYSCOPY to update the system tracks.

 General Usage